 At the same time, there are limitations to building a career around this question.
 It assumes passion is a single interest or destination; it ignores that sometimes the things we are passionate about aren’t necessarily the things that we want to do (or can do) for work; and it ignores the day-to-day work we do entirely, in terms of the skills and talents we want to lend to our causes.

 In fact, when people want to chat with me about their passions, I rarely get questions around causes—most people know what cause they are passionate about.
 Instead, it’s often about work: what kind of work should they be doing to advance their cause?

 This makes me wonder: Should we be asking something else?

-In his book, So Good They Can’t Ignore: Why Skills Trumps Passion in the Quest for Work You Love, Cal Newport, (whom we’ve interviewed before on his views about passion) asks a different question: What are you willing to get really good at?
+In his book, So Good They Can’t Ignore: Why Skills Trumps Passion in the Quest for Work You Love, Cal Newport, (whom we’ve interviewed before about his views on passion) asks a different question: What are you willing to get really good at?

 - It allows us to see how our hard work could contribute to change and to our growth: It takes time to get really good at something, even if you love it.
-And in the context of creating change, it’s important not to just get caught up in the feeling of making a difference, but seeing how your contributions can actually help move something along.
+And in the context of creating change, it’s important to see how your contributions can actually help move something along.
 Where would your talents best be used?
 What kind of organization is in need of your work?

 - It gets at what makes us happy at work: We all want to see the impact of our work.
 And when it comes to day-to-day happiness, Cal argues that we’re happy when we’re doing what we’re good at.
 We enjoy autonomy and a sense of control and these feelings increase as we get better at what we do.

 He digs into this a bit more in this 99u talk: